 What’s good about it?

-My partner and I walked up on a Sunday morning; we didn’t want anything that would involve exerting too much energy.
+My partner and I took to the walking trail on a Sunday morning; we didn’t want anything that would involve exerting too much energy.
 It was the perfect combination of being historically endearing and an easy-ish hike.
 The walk up Mount Davis Path is gentle, and at the top there is a hostel (the YHA Jockey Club Mt Davis Youth Hostel) that has an ice cooler full of soft drinks to quench your thirst.

-We loved seeing the remnants of the Mount Davis Batteries.
+We loved seeing the remnants of the Mount Davis Batteries while hiking on Hong Kong Island.
 The artillery has all been removed but you can freely wander inside the bomb shelters and emplacements and see the remains of where the guns were stored.